Limit theorems for Markov processes indexed by continuous time Galton--Watson trees: Law of large numbers

-In the general case, we have
+In the general case we have

-Notice that if $f$ and $\mu$ satisfy (H1-4) then so do $f-\langle \pi ,f \rangle$ and $\mu$.
-The first term of the sum in the r.h.s. of \reff{othercases} converges to $0$ in $L^2$ thanks to the first part of the proof.
-The second term converges to $0$ in $L^2$ thanks to Lemma \ref{lemmeNt}.
-Hence we get \reff{eq:lln-l2} if $f$ and $\mu$ satisfy (H1-4).
+Notice that if $f$ and $\mu$ satisfy (H1)--(H4) then so do $f-\langle \pi ,f \rangle$ and $\mu$.
+The first term of the sum in the right-hand side of (\ref{othercases}) converges to $0$ in $L^2$ thanks to the first part of the proof.
+The second term converges to $0$ in~$L^2$ thanks to Lemma \ref{lemmeNt}.
+Hence, we get (\ref{eq:lln-l2}) if $f$ and $\mu$ satisfy (H1)--(H4).
+Equation~(\ref {eq:lln-P}) stems from (\ref{eq:lln-l2}) and (\ref{eq:CV-N-W}). \end{pf*} \begin{pf*}{Proof of Proposition \ref{cvL2ssarbre}} We assume (H1)--(H5).
+We shall first prove (\ref{eq:path-lln-l2}) for $f$ such that $\langle\pi, f\rangle=0$.
+We have